 2. Personal belongings coverage

-All personal items such as sports equipment, clothes, furniture, jewelry, and everything else that you own; this is all covered by your home insurance policy, in case they are destroyed by insured disasters or stolen.
-The standard coverage provides for 50% to 70% of the amount on the home structure, and it also includes coverage for off-premises.
-Off-premises coverage protects your belongings anywhere in the world unless you’ve stated otherwise.
+All personal items such as sports equipment, clothes, furniture, jewelry, and everything else you own are covered by your home insurance policy in case they are destroyed by insured disasters or stolen.
+The standard coverage provides 50% to 70% of the amount on the home structure and includes coverage for off-premises.
+Off-premises coverage protects your belongings anywhere unless you’ve stated otherwise.
 While personal belongings coverage covers expensive items like silverware, furs, and jewelry, there is a dollar limit in case of theft.

-If you want to ensure these items are in full, you can purchase a special personal belongings floater that allows you to ensure your items to their full value.
-Standard home insurance also covers scrubs, plants, and trees, and the general coverage goes up to $500.
+If you want to ensure these items are in full, you can purchase a special personal belongings floater to provide your items to their full value.
+Standard home insurance also covers scrubs, plants, and trees; the general coverage goes up to $500.
 Perils included in the policy are falling aircraft, riot, vandalism, explosion, lightning, fire, and theft, while disease and wind damage aren’t included.

 3. Liability protection

-In case of any property damage or bodily injury caused to other people by policyholders, their families, and household pets, liability protection covers against any possible lawsuits.
-The liability coverage pays for the court awards and the cost of defending the holder of the insurance policy in court.
+Liability protection covers lawsuits in case policyholders, their families, and household pets cause property damage or bodily injury to other people.
+The coverage pays for court awards and the cost of defending the policyholder in court.
 It’s important to mention that the amount of coverage goes up to the policy limit.

 The liability coverage extends beyond the home and provides protection anywhere in the world.
-The liability limit is usually around $100,000, although it can be higher in case you choose to go with excess liability protection.
+The liability limit is usually around $100,000, although it can be higher if you choose excess liability protection.
 This includes higher liability limits as well as claims for slander and libel.

 4. Additional living expenses coverage

-In case your home becomes inhabitable due to damage from any insured disaster like a storm or a fire, and you’re forced to live away from your property, the additional living expenses are covered by your home insurance policy.
-It includes all additional costs like restaurant meals, hotel bills, and all other living expenses that you had during the rebuilding phase of your home.
-The amount of additional living expenses coverage differs.
+Suppose your home becomes inhabitable due to damage from any insured disaster, like a storm or a fire, and you’re forced to live away from your property.
+In that case, your home insurance policy covers the additional living expenses.
+It includes all additional costs like restaurant meals, hotel bills, and other living expenses you had during your home’s rebuilding phase.
+The amount of coverage for additional living expenses differs.
 Not every insurance company offers the same coverage.

 Types of Homeowners Insurance Policies